Kyle Busch dominates in snagging Xfinity race win in Austin

 Busch led 36 of 46 laps and finished 11 seconds ahead of A.J.
 Allmendinger for his record 98th Xfinity victory and 217th in NASCAR’s top three series.

+“Kyle Busch is one of the best we’ve ever seen.
+To run second to him is not the worst thing,” Allmendinger said.
+“Second was the best we were going to do unless something happened to Kyle.”

+NASCAR’s inaugural race weekend at the 3.4-mile track built for Formula One is pushing drivers to quickly learn its 20 turns, s-curves and elevation changes.
+None are trickier than the first corner, a left-handed switchback that quickly sends the cars into a 133-foot descent.

-The win and the course knowledge will be a boost heading into Sunday’s Cup race if conditions stay the same.
-The Saturday race was dry.
+The win and the course knowledge could be a boost for Busch heading into Sunday’s Cup race if conditions stay the same.
+Saturday morning Xfinity qualifying was in the rain.
+The afternoon race was dry.
 Rain looms in the forecast for Sunday.

-NASCAR’s inaugural race weekend at the 3.4-mile track built for Formula One is pushing drivers to quickly learn its 20 turns, s-curves and elevation changes.
-None are trickier than the first corner, a left-handed switchback that quickly send the cars into a 133-foot descent.

-Busch had cut through the wet conditions in the morning to earn pole position and was just as dominant when the sun came out.
+Busch cut through the wet conditions in the morning to earn pole position and was just as dominant when the sun came out.

 Ross Chastain started second and challenged Busch from the start through the first corner.
 But his race was done early as he broke an axle when he left the track in the first lap and his car limped back the garage.